cscribn/README-finance/README.md

 ## 401k and IRA

-* First: get the 401k employer match
+* First: get the 401k employer match.
-* Second: max out Roth IRAs
+* Second: max out Roth IRAs.
   * Principle can be withdrawn penalty free, if needed for an emergency.
 * Have a mix of Roth (taxed now) and Traditional (taxed later).